wp-plugins/powerpress/readme.txt

 = 5.0.2 =
 * Released on TBD
 * Fixed another bug with *Feed Episode Maximizer* RSS <description> having the invalid characters when used with WordPRess 3.6.
 Added function `powerpress_get_the_excerpt_rss()` to permanently fix issue.
+* Removed `PHP_EOL` from powerpress-player.php where the player links are added to the post content.
+This should solve the issue where some themes or plugins replace new line characters with actual `<br/>` tags.
+(Thanks Nathan for the fix!)

 = 5.0.1 =